 In the past, I'd been asked to watch other people's pets, before the word got out.
 It seems I had a tendency to treat most lifeforms with a certain diffidence.
 I referred to this casual attitude as laissez-faire.
 Something lighthearted.
 Others, mostly being the petowners, called it neglect.

-The avian contingent of my story met a similar fate.
-Oh, they enjoyed their freedom, like their owners had claimed.
-I think these were parrots or parakeets or cockatiels.
-Beaks with wings, essentially.
-I laid out a few bits of fruit around the coffee table, as instructed, and then sat back and relaxed in front of the large screen television.
-Well, I mean to say.
-These things dive bombed for their food and made an awful mess, screeching, flapping wings, and so forth.
-I got out the man's paddle (he'd crewed at Princeton) and took a few swats and much to my astonishment connected with one of the slower birds.
+One time I got out the man paddle, attempting to restore order to this bunch of avian hooligans, took a few swats and much to my astonishment connected with one of the slower birds.
 In what was the equivalent of an infield single (a mere tap, really), the bird most inconveniently landed hard against the far wall's Stiffel lamp.
 Oh dear.
 This was going to be taken out of my paycheck, I just knew it.

 Once again, the fates played a cruel trick on me.
 After a bit of quiet time, they all went claw-up!
 Birds all over the place, in cartoonish stances; they had everything but the X's over their eyes and the tongues hanging out of their beaks.

 It's been a while since I'd been asked to pet-sit.
-I'm moving down the rung of animals.
+I'm moving down the ladder of animals.
 A young man asked me to sit his ant farm while he tootles off to Space Camp, and he sounded none too pleased to be asking me, as if I were the final choice on his list of approved pet sitters.
 I was very cheerful on the phone, telling him I was intimately acquainted with isoptera, after all.
 "Wonderful," he said, "but those are termites."

 Ah.
 Cheeky lad.

-Well, I'm quite sure ants can eat wood too.
+I'm quite sure ants can eat wood too.
 We'll make a science project out of this.
 Not to worry.